djalbat/the-occam-user-manual/understanding-grammars.md

 ```

 The rules that result are used to attempt to tokenise the content should all the plain text lexer's in-built rules fail to do so and they are tried in order from top to bottom.
-Notet that all of hte regular expression patterns start with the `^` caret which matches the start of the content.
+Note that all of hte regular expression patterns start with the `^` caret symbol which matches the start of the content.
 Thus we envisage the lexer as eating up the content from left to right, so to speak.
 This is always the case.

+One other thing to note is that the last user-defined rule will match anything but whitespace.
+Given that a prior in-built rule will have already matched any whitespace this all but guarantees that the plain text lexer will cope with just about anything.
+We call this robustness and come back to this important property of both lexers and pareers in a later section.

-Perhaps this is too much detail but what is important to stress is that there are in-built rules which come first and that the configuration of any lexer can be augmented with user-defined rules stipulated by these lexical entries.
+Perhaps this is too much detail but what is important to stress is that there are in-built rules which come first and that the configuration of any lexer can be augmented with user-defined rules defined by what we call lexical entries.
 To make this all a bit more concrete, recall that we augmented Occam's Florence grammar in order to pick out the `⇒` implication symbol as an operator token.
 This would have meant an addtional lexical entry along the lines of the following: